How To Train For A Half Marathon: 9 Expert Tips For A Successful Race

 #1: Choose an Appropriate Half Marathon Training Plan

-Among the many hundreds or even thousands of online half marathon training programs you will find, there can be a bit of a range in the number of days per week that the training plan has you running or performing some type of exercise.
+Among the many hundreds or even thousands of online half marathon training schedules you will find, there will be a bit of a range in the number of days per week that the training plan has you running and variety in the training sessions you will perform.

-The more aggressive the training plan, the more frequently you will be running per week and the higher your training volume or mileage will be.
+The more aggressive the training plan, the more frequently you run per week and the higher your training volume or weekly mileage will be.

-For example, there are half marathon training plans for beginners that only require running 3 days per week, while advanced or intermediate half marathon training plans often have six running workouts per week.
+For example, there are half-marathon training plans for beginners that only require running three days per week, while advanced or intermediate half-marathon training plans often require six running workouts per week.

-Some runners can realistically only run four days per week due to work or family commitments.
+Some runners can realistically only run four days per week due to work or family commitments, while others have no problem with six run days.

 A notebook with the word, plan on it.

-If you have a history of getting injured when you run too much or you have some type of chronic injury that flares up with high mileage, you should look for a half marathon training plan that is not only more gradual and conservative with plenty of recovery days, but also that relies on cross-training workouts to substitute for some of the base building aerobic runs.
+If you have a history of getting injured when you run too much, or you have some type of chronic injury that flares up with high mileage, you should look for a half-marathon training program that is not only more gradual and conservative with plenty of recovery days but also relies on cross-training days to substitute for some of the base-building aerobic training runs.

-If you have only been averaging 15 miles per week, you also wouldn’t want to jump into a half marathon training plan that has you starting at 25-30 miles per week or train for a half marathon in just six weeks.
+If you have only been averaging 15 miles per week, you wouldn’t want to jump into a half-marathon training plan that has you starting at 25-30 miles per week or training for a half-marathon in six weeks.

 One of the most common questions among new half marathon runners is, “How long does it take to train for a half marathon?”

-Most runners who have a decent level of fitness can train for a half marathon in 12 weeks or three months.
+Most runners with a decent fitness level can train for a half marathon in 12 weeks or three months.

 Beginners can expect to spend at least 16 to 20 weeks training for a half marathon (though it’s best to have six months of running under your belt) if you are just getting started on your running journey.

-Advanced runners may be able to train for a half marathon in 6-8 weeks, depending on their level of fitness and goals.
+Advanced runners may be able to train for a half marathon with a 6-8-week plan, depending on their fitness level and goals.

 A runner running uphill.